MadSciTech/legal-agreements/terms-and-condition.md

 2.3 You may not use the Services and may not accept the Terms if (a) you are not of legal age to form a binding contract with Mad Scientist Technologies, or (b) you are a person barred from receiving the Services under the laws of the United States or other countries including the country in which you are resident or from which you use the Services.

-2.4 Before you continue, you should print off or save a local copy of the Universal Terms for your records.
+2.4 Before you continue, you should print off or save a local copy of the these Terms for your records.
 <h3>3.
 Provision of the Services by Mad Scientist Technologies</h3>
 3.1 Mad Scientist Technologies has subsidiaries and affiliated legal entities (“Subsidiaries and Affiliates”).
 Sometimes, these companies will be providing the Services to you on behalf of Mad Scientist Technologies itself.
 You acknowledge and agree that Subsidiaries and Affiliates will be entitled to provide the Services to you.